RaisetheMoon/Titanic-Survivors-Prediction/README.md

 #### Some key take away from my personal experiments and what-if analysis:

-- The engineering of the right features is absolutely key.
+- The engineering of the right features is absolutely key;
-  The goal there is to create the right categories between survived and not survived.
-They do not have to be the same size or equally distributed.
-What helped best is to group together passengers with the same survival rates.

-- I tried many, many different algorightms.
-Many overfit the training data (up to 90%) but do not generate more accurate predictions with the test data.
-What worked better is to use the cross-validation on selected algotirhms.
-It is OK to select algorithms with various results as there is strenght in diversity.

-- Lastly, the right ensembling was best achieved with a votingclassifier with soft voting parameter
+- Parameter tunning is also important.